Marentor/dlvc_ss23/assignments/assignment_0/instructions.md

 * What do you think are the advantages of Deep Learning compared to traditional, or classical Machine Learning methods?
 * Give at least one real-world application example of Deep Learning in Visual Computing that you find interesting/impressive and explain why.
 Provide references!
+* Include a screenshot of your package list from Part 0.

 Submit your assignment as .pdf file in TUWEL until __March 15__.